 Return to top

-“To permit interested readers to verify the statistical analysis, an author should retain the raw data after publication of the research.
-Authors of manuscripts accepted for publication in APA journals are required to have available their raw data throughout the editorial review process and for at least 5 years after the date of publication.”
+Authors are expected to retain raw data for a minimum of five years after publication of the research.
+Other information related to the research (e.g., instructions, treatment manuals, software, details of procedures, code for mathematical models reported in journal articles) should be kept for the same period; such information is necessary if others are to attempt replication and should be provided to qualified researchers on request (APA Ethics Code Standard 6.01, Documentation of Professional and Scientific Work and Maintenance of Records).
 This should also be observed with all theses as well as scientific papers.
 Whenever possible, the above information should be included as an appendix to the theses.
 In all cases, the supervisor should be regarded as an “interested reader” and should have access to the results.

 Student progress is assessed in the Spring.
 More frequent assessments may be made if the Graduate Committee judges this to be necessary.